 Bug fixes should be made against the earliest supported release branch on which the bug is present.
 The Salt development team regularly merges older point release branches forward into newer point release branches.
 That way, the bug fixes that are submitted to older release branches can cascade up through all related release branches.

-Determining when a point release is going to be made is up to the project leader (Thomas Hatch).
-Generally point releases are made every 2-4 weeks or if there is a security fix they can be made sooner.
+Generally point releases are made every 2 months or if there is a security fix they can be made sooner.

-The point release is only designated by tagging the commit on the release branch with a release number using the existing convention (version 2015.8.1 is tagged with v2015.8.1).
+The point release is designated by branching (ex 2019.2.1) and then tagging (v2019.2.1) from that newly created release branch when its determined the release is stable.
 From the tag point a new source tarball is generated and published to PyPI, and a release announcement is made.